mehrozdurrani/INTERMEDIATE-LEVEL-PoolBreakfastService-DotNet-Monolithic-Example/README.md

 # PoolBreakfast Service Example

 Welcome to the PoolBreakfast service example project!
 This project is designed for educational purposes to demonstrate how to implement a basic CRUD (Create, Read, Update, Delete) service for managing breakfast data.
 It also showcases the usage of "ErrorOr" library for global exception and error handling, along with invariants.
+"Example has been taken from Amichai Mantinband tutorial"

 ## Project Overview